The general meeting of shareholders – Corporate governance

-- adoption of the Company’s financial statements and profit appropriation;
+- adopting the Company’s financial statements and profit appropriation;

 - discharging the members of the Executive Board for their management and the members of the Supervisory Board for their supervision of the Executive Board;

-- adoption of the remuneration policy for the Executive Board and the remuneration of the Supervisory Board members;
+- adopting the remuneration policy for the Executive Board and the Executive Leadership Team, and approving the remuneration of the Supervisory Board members;

-- issuing of shares, exclusion of the application right, authorisation to repurchase the Company’s own shares, reduction of the paid up capital, dissolution and application for bankruptcy.
+- issuing of shares, exclusion of the pre-emptive right, authorisation to repurchase the Company’s own shares, reduction of the paid-up capital, dissolution and application for bankruptcy.

-During the Company’s General Meeting of Shareholders the Board of the Cooperative exercises its voting rights on behalf of the Cooperative.
-In respect of a number of major shareholders’ decisions, stipulated in the Cooperative’s Articles of Association, the Board exercises its voting rights with the prior approval of the Cooperative’s Member Council.
+During the Company’s General Meeting of Shareholders, the Board of the Cooperative exercises its voting rights on behalf of the Cooperative.
+In respect of a number of major shareholders’ decisions, stipulated in the Cooperative’s Articles of Association, the Board in exercising its voting rights in the Company requires the prior approval of the Cooperative’s Members’ Council.